-Calling all first time homebuyers!
-Navigating the buyers scene in this competitive Oahu market can be very tricky.
-Of course to get the best results you must work with an experienced Locations real estate agent like myself, but if you’re new to the home buying scene you may want to get your feet wet and do some open house window shopping on your own.
-Here is the Buyers Guide to Visiting Your First Open House.
+Calling all first-time homebuyers!
+Navigating the buyers' scene in this competitive Oahu market can be very tricky.
+Of course, to get the best results you must work with an experienced Locations real estate agent, but if you’re new to the home buying scene you may want to get your feet wet and do some open-house window shopping on your own.
+Here is the Buyers' Guide to Visiting Your First Open House.

 1. Download the Locations mobile app on your smartphone.